Sgt. Fury and his Howling Commandos

 Sgt.
-Fury and his Howling Commandos was a comic book series created by Jack Kirby and Stan Lee and published by Marvel Comics from 1963 to 1981.
+Fury and his Howling Commandos is a comic book series created by Jack Kirby and Stan Lee and published by Marvel Comics from 1963 to 1981.
 The main character, Sgt.
 Nick Fury, later became the leader of Marvel's super-spy agency, S.H.I.E.L.D.
 The title also featured the Howling Commandos, a fictional World War II unit that first appeared in Sgt.
 Fury and his Howling Commandos #1 (cover dated May 1963).

 Publication history

 Stan Lee has described the series Sgt.
 Fury and his Howling Commandos as having come about due to a bet with his publisher, Martin Goodman that the Lee-Kirby style could make a book sell even with the worst title Lee could devise.
 Lee elaborated on that claim in a 2007 interview, responding to the suggestion that the series title did not necessarily seem bad: